plunging a clogged tub

 unclogging your tub with a plunger

-With the amount of use that our showers get at home, it’s only normal that you’re going to be faced with the occasional backup caused from hair, soap, and buildup.
-It can be a hassle to unclog your drain, but we’ll clean show you how.
+With the amount of use that our showers get at home, it’s only normal that you’re going to be faced with the occasional backup caused by hair, soap, and buildup.
+If you’re dealing with a bathtub drain clogged with gunk and standing water, we’ll show you how to unclog a bathtub drain the right way.

 Most people’s first response is to pour a chemical cleaner down the drain, but this typically is a temporary solution that can potentially be dangerous, as well as damaging to your home’s plumbing over time.
-This is why we like to keep it old school with a surefire way to clear out that gunk, unclog your drain and get back to business.
+This is why we like to keep it old school with a surefire way to clear a clogged bathtub drain and get back to business.
 Enter, the ever-reliable: plunger.
 Here’s how to get it done:

+Knowing how to remove a bathtub trip lever is the step most people skip — and it’s the most important.
 Simply use a screwdriver to undo the overflow plate from the wall of the tub, as well as the drain cover from the floor of the tub.
-Once the screws are removed from the trip lever, pull up on it and the entire mechanism will come out.
-Clean off any hair or debris that might be attached to either, then set aside.
+Once the screws are removed from the trip lever, pull up on it, and the entire mechanism will come out.
+Clearing hair from the bathtub drain cover and trip lever at this stage is key — clean off any hair or debris that might be attached to either, then set aside.

 Removing the trip lever and drain cover plate